digitalservicebund/ris-norms/doc/adr/0007-api-endpoints-setup.md

 ## Decision

-Our proposal consists of a simple foundation that, while not ideal, supports everything we need.
+Our proposal consists of a simple foundation that supports our current needs.
 It is also easy to extend to support requirements we will very likely have in the near future.

-We're generally not dogmatic, but we're aiming for a REST-ful interface, meaning that we ask the API for resources, not functionality.
+We're aiming for a REST-ful interface, meaning that we ask the API for resources, not functionality.
+However we are not dogmatic about it.

 ### Foundation

-We provide create, read, update, and delete endpoints for individual resources (not all resources need to support all operations), as well as list endpoints for listing all available resources.
+We provide create, read, update, and delete endpoints for individual resources (not all resources need to support all operations), as well as list endpoints for listing all available resources of a certain type.

 An individual resource endpoint returns all relevant top level properties of the resource.
 It does not return nested objects or other resources that are referenced.
 In order to fetch those, you will need to know which related resources are available, as well as the endpoint for requesting them, and then request them separately.